-- ✓ Use ampersand (&) for web and social purposes but write out 'and' in paragraph form. - ✓ Don Wright Faculty of Music (Music) - √ Faculty of Education (Education) - √ Faculty of Engineering (Engineering) - ✓ School of Graduate and Postdoctoral Studies (SGPS) - √ Faculty of Health Sciences (Health Sciences) - ✓ Faculty of Information and Media Studies (FIMS) - ✓ Faculty of Law (Law) - ✓ Ivey Business School (Ivey) - ✓ Morrissette Institute for Entrepreneurship - ✓ Morrissette Institute for Entrepreneurship, Powered by Ivey - ✓ Morrissette Entrepreneurship - ✓ Schulich School of Medicine & Dentistry - ✓ (Schulich Medicine & Dentistry; Schulich Medicine when referencing the school of medicine alone; Schulich Dentistry (when referencing division of dentistry alone) - ✓ Do not use 'Schulich School of Medicine' or 'Schulich School of Dentistry.' - √ Faculty of Science (Science) - ✓ Faculty of Social Science (Social Science)
+Faculty of Arts and Humanities (Arts and Humanities) Use ampersand (&) for web and social purposes but write out 'and' in paragraph form.
+Don Wright Faculty of Music (Music) Faculty of Education (Education) Faculty of Engineering (Engineering) School of Graduate and Postdoctoral Studies (SGPS) Faculty of Health Sciences (Health Sciences) Faculty of Information and Media Studies (FIMS) Faculty of Law (Law) Ivey Business School (Ivey) Schulich School of Medicine & Dentistry (Schulich Medicine & Dentistry; Schulich Medicine when referencing the school of medicine alone; Schulich Dentistry (when referencing division of dentistry alone) Do not use Schulich School of Medicine' or 'Schulich School of Dentistry.'
+Faculty of Science (Science) Faculty of Social Science (Social Science) >> see capitalization